pingel-org/axle/README.md

 ideas without introducing unnecessary inconsistencies or impedance mismatches.
 As computer science evolves these packages will be udpated to make use of helpful new tools and techniques wherever possible.

-Although the primary aim of this code is education, scalability and performance are secondary goals.

 History
 -------